 Diseases involving the nervous system are devastating to the individual and their families.
 In certain diagnosis such as Dementia, Alzheimer’s, etc. the disease is progressive.
-Over time the individual losses control of their arms and legs (as a result of the destruction of the nerves).
+Over time the individual looses control of their arms and legs (as a result of the destruction of the nerves).
 Thought processes become progressively impaired as the disease advances.
 The person’s safety becomes increasingly at risk due to falls or elopement.

 Another category of neurological disorders are those which are non-progressive.
 A few examples are Brain Damage (chemical or organic), Stroke, Down Syndrome and Brain Tumor.